-How Long to Smoke a Brisket at 225 – A Matter of Time
+How Long to Smoke a Brisket at 225°F: Ultimate Guide

 A Note About Cooking Time

-I want to start off by saying that you shouldn’t rely on cook time alone.
-This is because there are a lot of different variables that can impact how long it will take to smoke brisket fully.
+I want to start off by saying that you shouldn’t rely on time when smoking meat.
+It’s a rough guideline, not a set-in-stone law.
+There are a lot of variables (your smoker, the humidity outside, and more) that can impact how long it will take to smoke a brisket.

 Related Reading